Frequently Asked Questions

 Is it free?

 Partially.
 Every new user gets a full 14-day free trial of every channel package, no credit card required.
-After the trial, Basic channels (13 channels covering general entertainment, comedy, drama, family, and more) remain free forever.
-Paid plans unlock the full lineup of 200+ channels and 50+ music stations.
+After the trial, the Basic package (18 channels covering a broad range of content) stays free forever.
+Paid plans unlock the full lineup of 350+ channels and 68 music stations.

 What are the pricing options?